xiaoylu/leetcode_category/BackTrackingSubsets/Readme.md

 ## A general approach to backtracking questions (Subsets, Permutations, Combination Sum, Palindrome Partitioning etc.)

 Many problems ask for generating all subsets of a set, all permutations or all combinations of candidates etc.
 The idea is to use backtracking.
-But you need a template to do this quickly.
+Here is a template to do this quickly.
-So here is your template.

 **LC 78.** Subsets. return all possible subsets (the power set).